 For both non-exclusive and exclusive licensed games, the Group estimates the life of virtual items to be the shorter of the estimated lives of the games and the estimated lives of the user relationship.
 The estimated user relationship period is based on data collected from those users who have purchased virtual items.
 To estimate the life of the user relationship, the Group maintains a software system that captures the following information for each user: the date of first log-in, the date of first purchase for a virtual item, the date of last purchase for a virtual item and the date the user ceases to play the game.
 The Group estimates the life of the user relationship to be the average period from the first purchase of a virtual item to the date the user ceases to play the game.
-The estimate of the life of the user relationship is based only on the data of those users who have purchased virtual items and is made on a game-by-game basis.
+The based only on the data of those users who have purchased virtual items and is made on a game-by-game basis.